Moving is one of life’s biggest events. It’s exciting, chaotic, and full of changes.

 So, engaging with a new mover early can clearly give you a great advantage!

-How Early Movers Plan Big-Ticket Purchases
+How New Movers Plan Purchases Before Moving Day

 In fact, over 72% of movers anticipate or have paid for items BEFORE their move.
 This represents a massive opportunity for brands to reach consumers before the moving truck shows up.